gkalogeitonas/agronos/docs/prd.md

 ### 2. farm Management

-* Create farms with coordinates, size, and crop association
+* Create farms with coordinates (stored as GeoJSON Polygon in a JSON column), size, and crop association

 ### 3. Crop Management